Get Guaranteed returns up to 7.4%*

 Fixed Deposits can become a safe addition to almost any investment plan.
 However, their value changes based on your comfort with risk.

-• Risk-Averse Investors: Fixed deposits are perfect for investors who don’t want to deal with any market-related risks.
+Fixed deposits are perfect for investors who don’t want to deal with any market-related risks.
 Investors of this profile value safety above all else.
-FDs ensure their money is protected from market crashes and that they receive a fixed, steady return.
+FDs ensure that their money is protected from market crashes and they get a fixed and steady return.

 Features and Benefits of FDs